b-r-oleary/random_algebra/README.md

 ### Random Variable Algebra With SciPy Probability Distributions

-This is intended to be a small library that extends `scipy.stats` that facilitates some simple algebra with random variables (without having to resort to a monte-carlo approach) using numerical integration from `scipy.optimize`.
+This is intended to be a small library that extends `scipy.stats` that facilitates some simple algebra with random variables (without having to resort to a monte-carlo approach) using numerical integration from `scipy.integrate`.

 With the simple statement,